Table of Contents Hide

 However, every business that uses cloud services increases the chances of having a data breach.
 Because a single point of failure can result in a disaster for all the small and large companies that are customers of the CSP.

 Also, hackers and malware are not the only risks with cloud services.
 Many insiders who are employees of the cloud services provider firm indulge in leaks to gain compensation.
-So, businesses that outsource their data have to worry about the insider threats from their staff and vendor’s staff.
+So, businesses that outsource their data have to worry about the insider attacks in cloud computing from their staff and vendor’s staff.
 It has advantages and risks so the advantages and risks of cloud computing should be considered.

 Vendor’s Security Risk